Sam A. Smith

 Proposition #14: Quantum theory is based on mathematical proof.

 Quantum theory, also called “quantum mechanics,” which seeks to describe the behavior of tiny subatomic particles, is neither a singular theory, nor as special relativity, expressed by a single equation; it is a loosely held together string of theories, somewhat analogous to a mud pie with rocks in it (some solid ideas and a lot of mud).
-Some of the ideas associated with quantum theory are: wave/particle duality, various notions, some contradictory, regarding Heisenberg’s “uncertainty” principle, the exclusion principle (that no two fermions [e.g., electrons] can have the same quantum state at the same time), superposition (that matter can have more than one quantum state and potentially be in two different places at the same time), quantum entanglement (particles interacting in a certain way can become permanently “entangled” such that their quantum states are dependent on each other), nonlocality (that entangled particles can have an immediate effect on each other at great distance, even billions of lightyears, requiring that information be conveyed trillions of times faster than light); Most of these concepts are highly controversial, which reduces much of quantum theory to little more than a collection of rather odd hypotheses.
+Some of the ideas associated with quantum theory are: wave/particle duality, various notions, some contradictory, regarding Heisenberg’s “uncertainty” principle, the exclusion principle (that no two fermions [e.g., electrons] can have the same quantum state at the same time), superposition (that matter can have more than one quantum state and potentially be in two different places at the same time), quantum entanglement (particles interacting in a certain way can become permanently “entangled” such that their quantum states are dependent on each other), nonlocality (that entangled particles can have an immediate effect on each other at great distance, even billions of light-years, requiring that information be conveyed trillions of times faster than light); Most of these concepts are highly controversial, which reduces much of quantum theory to little more than a collection of rather odd hypotheses.
 About the only thing that can be said for certain about quantum theory is that nothing is certain—no pun intended.
-Some theorists like Stephen Hawking have tried and failed to put forth a completely natural explanation for the existence of the Universe based on quantum theory, but such explanations invariably fold logical flaws into their starting assumptions, often by redefining common terms like “nothing” to mean quantum theory (largely superposition) and “imaginary time.”
+Some theorists like Stephen Hawking have tried and failed to put forth a completely natural explanation for the existence of the Universe based on quantum theory, but such explanations invariably fold logical flaws into their starting assumptions, often by redefining common terms like “nothing” to mean quantum theory and “imaginary time.”
 While individual quantum relationships are often expressed mathematically, in most cases those expressions are simply hypothetical.
-Suffice it to say that the bulk of quantum theory remains unverified, and possibly unverifiable.
+Suffice it to say that the more esoteric aspects of quantum theory (like nonlocality) remain unverified and possibly unverifiable, in spite of claims to the contrary.
+(No experiment has yet been devised that verifies particle entanglement at cosmic distances.)

 This might also be a good place to mention “quantum computing.”
-It should be borne in mind that at present quantum computing is still only theoretical, based mostly on particle superposition and quantum entanglement, both of which pose logical conundrums as discussed above.
-Of course, one could argue that all computing is quantum computing since it depends on the behavior of electrons, but that would not validate the more esoteric aspects of quantum theory.
+It should be borne in mind that at present quantum computing is still only theoretical, unless one wants to argue that all computing is quantum computing since it depends on the behavior of electrons, but that would not validate the more esoteric aspects of quantum theory.

 Proposition #15: Quantum theory predicts that something can come from nothing.